reZach/csharp-without-google/README.md

 ## Challenges
 1. Write a command line application that accepts a user-inputted first and last name and returns the value in Capital Case.

+2. Create an extension method for a string that reverses the string order.